-The Municipality has three Section 56 appointments namely the Manager: Finance, the Manager: Infrastructure and the Manager: Corporate, Strategic and Community Services.
+The Municipality has two Section 56 appointments namely the Manager: Finance and Senior Operational Manager.
+The position of the Senior Operational Manager is currently vacant.
 The area of competency of these Section 56 appointees is highlighted below:

 Chief Financial Officer